This free script provided by

 The Systematics Association is committed to furthering all aspects of Systematic biology.
 It organises a vigorous programme of international conferences on key themes in systematics, including a series of major biennial conferences launched in 1997.
 The association also supports a variety of training courses in systematics and awards grants in support of systematics research.
 Find out more

-The call for the 2015/16 round of the Systematics Research Fund is now open.
+The call for the 2015/16 round of the Systematics Research Fund is now closed.

 The Councils of the Linnean Society of London and the Systematics Association jointly administer the Systematic Research Fund.
 Typical activities supported include contributions to fieldwork expenditure, the purchase of scientific equipment or expertise (e.g. buying time on analytical equipment), specimen preparation (including the cost of temporary technical assistance), and contributions to publication costs (although we are unable to support article processing charges).
 Projects of a more general or educational nature will also be considered, provided that they include a strong systematics component.
 Typical activities not supported include attendance at scientific meetings and contributions to student maintenance or tuition fees.
 The fund does not provide payments for Bench Fees.
 Projects already substantially funded by other bodies may be disadvantaged.
 Applications of all nationalities are welcome but applicants must be a member of the Systematics Association or Linnean Society of London.